catalinmares/Elements-of-Computer-Graphics/README.md

 **3. Worms 3D**

-In this homework I implemented a brief simulation of the game Worms 3D.
+In this project I implemented a brief simulation of the game Worms 3D.
 For this I made use of a texture and its heightmap to create the terrain.
 I found on the Internet a model of the worm from the classic game and I used it.
 I couldn't manage to import it properly with its textures.
 I implemented the projectile